 ug/L or ppb - Micrograms per liter (ug/L) or Parts per billion (ppb).
-1 part per billion is = 1 drop in 10,000 gallons.
+I part per billion is = 1 drop in 10,000 gallons.

-(a) Data shown are annual averages and ranges.

-(b) Total coliform MCLs: For a water system collecting fewer than 40 samples per month, no more than 1 of the monthly samples may be total coliform positive.

-(c) Calculated from the locational running annual average of quarterly samples.

-(d) The Federal and State requirements for exceeding the action levels may include installing corrosion control treatment, collecting water quality parameter samples, or replacing lead service lines.

-(e) The turbidity performance standards regulated by a treatment technique shall be less than or equal to 0.3 NTU in 95% of the measurements.
+- (a) Data shown are annual averages and ranges. - (b) Total coliform MCLs: For a water system collecting fewer than 40 samples per month, no more than 1 of the monthly samples may be total coliform positive. - (c) Calculated from the locational running annual average of quarterly samples. - (d) The Federal and State requirements for exceeding the action levels may include installing corrosion control treatment, collecting water quality parameter samples, or replacing lead service lines. - (e) The turbidity performance standards regulated by a treatment technique shall be less than or equal to 0.3 NTU in 95% of the measurements at Skinner WTP and less than or equal to 0.1 NTU in 95% of the measurements at the CDP and TOVWTP.
 Turbidity is the measure of the cloudiness of the water and is an indicator of treatment performance.